February 24, 2020

 The problems they face daily can be insidious.
 One other thing they suffer from regularly is joint damage from sitting in one posture for too long.
 Whereas for most people, their bodies flag up potential problems with an ache or a pain encouraging them to shift their position CIPA sufferers need to develop routines to encourage them to move.
 Some people with the condition set timers to remind them to shift their bodies at regular intervals.
 This is about more than comfort.
 It’s about protecting themselves from harm because we are not designed to sit or stand in one position, whatever it might be.
 Movement is all.

 The message is yet to filter through to the UK Government which continues to promote the woefully anachronistic and dated Display Screen Equipment regulations from 1992 on the HSE website.
-The same message continues to be touted by some suppliers and ergonomic consultants.
+The same message continues to be touted by some suppliers and ergonomics consultants.
 The fact is that there is no such thing as correct posture, just correct posture for this particular moment, for this task and this piece of technology.

 The important thing is that we remember to move.
-In part this is a product design issue, hence the number of chairs that now promote ‘dynamic sitting’ or some or other variant of that term as part of their approach to ergonomics.
+In part this is a product design issue, hence the rise of sit-stand desks and number of chairs that now promote ‘dynamic sitting’ or some or other variant of that term as part of their approach to ergonomics.
 But it is also a management issue because, as well as sitting in a chair that allows or encourages us to change our posture, we should also remind ourselves and be encouraged to get up and move around.
 We may not need to set a timer like CIPA sufferers but it is something that should be built into our daily routine.